-Headline Block in GenerateBlocks is similar to Heading Common Block in WordPress but it has many more components built-in that can take headings and paragraphs to another level.
+Headline Block in GenerateBlocks is similar to Heading Common Block in WordPress but has many more components built in that can elevate headings and paragraphs.

 You can select paragraphs and heading tags (h1, h2, h3, h4, h5, h6) to set the headline from the element in the headline block.
 You can also use icons to set within the headline.

-Additionally, you can select custom font, font-weight, size using typography components, and select colors, adjust the spacing, etc. in the Headline block.
-Also, you can set Element ID, CSS Classes by using Advanced components.
+Additionally, you can select custom font, font weight, and size using typography components, select colors, adjust the spacing, etc. in the Headline block.
+Also, you can set Element ID, and CSS Classes by using Advanced components.

 Using GenerateBlocks Buttons, you can create a stylish button that can be used in CTA.
-You can also create a sign in, signup buttons, social media buttons, and set icons in each button.
+You can also create sign-in, signup buttons, social media buttons, and set icons on each button.